Arundel and South Downs

-Arundel and South Downs (/ˈærᵿndəl/) is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) in West Sussex created in 1997 and represented in the House of Commons of the UK Parliament by Andrew Griffith, a Conservative, since 2019.
-(Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)
+Arundel and South Downs (/ˈærᵿndəl/) is a constituency in West Sussex created in 1997 and represented in the House of Commons of the UK Parliament by Andrew Griffith, a Conservative, since 2019.

 Constituency profile

 The constituency is rural and agricultural.
 It is located in the county of West Sussex and lies almost entirely within the South Downs National Park.
 It contains a number of small towns and villages; the largest settlements are the towns of Steyning and Storrington, each with populations of around 6,000, and other small towns in the constituency include Arundel, Midhurst and Petworth.
 Residents of the constituency are considerably older and wealthier than the national average, and 97% of the population are white.

 Parts of the constituency lie within the Chichester, Horsham and Arun local government districts, all of which are currently controlled entirely or partly by the Liberal Democrats but were historically under Conservative control.
 Voters in the constituency were evenly balanced between supporting and opposing Brexit in the 2016 referendum.